SCoRD: Subject-Conditional Relation Detection with Text-Augmented Data: Results and Discussion

 \textbf{Effect of adding more image-text data.} Our earlier results have already shown that adding text data can help improve prediction and grounding for both previously seen and unseen relation-object pairs.
 Here we want to explore how adding more data over time might affect this.
 To do this, we set our evaluation split to only contain the samples from Test A + Test B. Then, our base training split is constructed so that all the training samples of the 104 relation-object pairs belonging to {\em Rel-Obj Set A} and {\em Rel-Obj Set B} are removed.
 We refer to this ablation training set as ATS.
 Then, we incrementally add image-text augmentation with COCO and CC15M.
 The results are presented in Table~\ref{table:data_ablation}, which clearly shows that the inclusion of more data has additive effects.
 This suggests that our model can very effectively scale to include new relation-object pairs that do not have any grounded data during training, and we can anticipate it to continue getting better with more samples from vast collections of image-text pairs on the internet.
 For example, resources such as LAION-2B and LAION-400M~\cite{schuhmann2021laion}, COYO-700M~\cite{kakaobrain2022coyo-700m}, and RedCaps~\cite{desai2021redcaps} can potentially be used which can add hundreds of millions of additional text-augmentation.

 Additional ablation studies are included in the supplementary material such as studying the effect of removing more samples from the relation-object pairs from {\em Rel-Obj Set A}.
 Currently we remove 50\% of the samples but we show that our results hold when removing less 25\% or more samples 75\%.
-Finally, we show in Figure~\ref{fig:qual_improve_main} some qualitative results for relation-object pairs and object-locations predicted by our models with and without text augmentation.
-Additional qualitative results are included in the supplementary material.
+Finally, we show in Figure~\ref{fig:qual_improve} some qualitative results for relation-object pairs and object-locations predicted by our models with and without text augmentation.